gammapy/PyGamma15/talks/lightning/flask.md

     an app to configure and launch analyses or to browse analysis results (e.g. change energy range and make a new image, or go through run-per-run IRFs to check that the run quality is OK)
 - If you'd like to get started, I can recommend this: read the first ~ 40 pages of the [Flask book from O'Reilly](http://flaskbook.com/) or read the first few posts from the [Flask mega tutorial](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) by Miguel Grinberg.
-All the code is available at https://github.com/miguelgrinberg/flasky ... you can checkout the git tags (`2a`, `2b`, `3a`, ...) and play with the examples to learn!
+All the code is available at https://github.com/miguelgrinberg/flasky .
+You can checkout the git tags (`2a`, `2b`, `3a`, ...) and play with the examples to learn!